jordantroberts/vending_machine/README.md

 > require './lib/vending_machine'
 > machine = Vending_Machine.new
 ```
-The machine should take an initial load of products and change:
+The machine should take an initial load of products and change.
+The change is stored in denominations of pence:

 ```
 > machine.reload_change